-In this article I will describe the use of the state machine, I will show a simple implementation, an implementation using the State pattern.
-It is worth mentioning that the use of the State pattern is undesirable in the presence of fewer than three states, since this usually leads to an excessive complication of the readability of the code, accompanying support problems – everything should be in moderation.
+In this note I will describe the use of a state machine (State Machine), show a simple implementation, implementation using the State pattern.
+It is worth mentioning that it is undesirable to use the State pattern if there are less than three states, since this usually leads to unnecessary complication of code readability, associated problems in support – everything should be in moderation.

-Suppose we are developing a video player screen for a civil aircraft media system, the player must be able to download the video stream, play it, allow the user to stop the download process, rewind and perform other ordinary operations for the player.
+Let’s say we are developing a video player screen for a media system of a civil aircraft.
+The player should be able to load a video stream, play it, allow the user to stop the loading process, rewind, and perform other operations common to a player.

-Suppose the player has cached the next chunk of the video stream, checked that there were enough chunks to play, began to play the fragment to the user and at the same time continues to download the next one.
+Let’s say the player cached the next chunk of the video stream, checked that there are enough chunks for playback, started playing the fragment to the user and simultaneously continues downloading the next one.

-At this point, the user rewinds to the middle of the video, so now you need to stop playing the current track, and start loading from a new position.
-However, there are situations in which this can not be done – the user can not control the playback of the video stream, while he is shown a video about safety in the air.
-Get the isSafetyVideoPlaying flag to check this situation.
+At this point, the user rewinds to the middle of the video, i.e. now you need to stop playing the current fragment and start loading from a new position.
+However, there are situations in which this cannot be done – the user cannot control the playback of the video stream while he is shown a video about air safety.
+Let’s create a flag isSafetyVideoPlaying to check this situation.

-Also, the system should be able to pause the current video and broadcast an alert from the captain of the vessel and crew through the player.
-Let’s get another flag isAnnouncementPlaying.
-Plus, there was a requirement not to pause the playback while displaying help on working with the player, one more flag isHelpPresenting.
+The system should also be able to pause the current video and broadcast an announcement from the ship’s captain and crew via the player.
+Let’s create another flag, isAnnouncementPlaying.
+Plus, there is a requirement not to pause playback while displaying help on how to use the player, another flag, isHelpPresenting.

 class MediaPlayer {